Blog

 Other factors that can influence the risk for kidney stones and hyperoxalemia include:

-- Nutritional deficiencies, including those of vitamin B6, calcium, magnesium, citrate and thiamine.[12]
-A diet low in antioxidant nutrients may also contribute by promoting inflammation and oxalate formation in the body.
+• Nutritional deficiencies, including those of vitamin B6, calcium, and magnesium.
+Thiamine deficiency increases the risk of hyperoxalosis.
+A diet low in antioxidant nutrients may also contribute by promoting inflammation and oxalate formation in the body, which can lead to kidney stones.

-How Much Oxalate Per Day is Healthy?
+How Much Oxalate Per Day Is Healthy?

 There is no clear answer as to how much oxalate per day is unhealthy for those who aren’t at risk of kidney stones.

 Healthy individuals may want to avoid foods high in oxalate if unwell, when dehydrated, or when having an upset stomach.
+This is because dehydration can increase the chance of oxalate stones forming in the kidney.

 Preventing Calcium Oxalate Stones and Body Oxalate Accumulation